-- 1. If you have not already added the image that you want to add, open the Files & Uploads page, and then upload the image.
-For more information about uploading images, see Adding Files to a Course. - When you upload an image, the image automatically becomes available in a list that opens when you add an image to a Text component. - 2.
-In the Text component, position the cursor where you want to add an image, and then select the image icon on the toolbar. - In the Add an Image dialog box, locate the image in the Select a previously uploaded image list, and then select Next. - 4.
-In the Edit Image Settings dialog box, complete one of the following options. - In the Image Description (Alt Text) field, enter alternative text for the image.
+- 1. When you upload an image, the image automatically becomes available in a gallery list that opens when you add an image to a Text component. - 2.
+In the Text component, position the cursor where you want to add an image, and then select the image icon on the toolbar. - 3.
+In the Add an Image dialog box, locate the image in the gallery list, and then select Next.
+There are sort and filter options available for the gallery list to make it easy to find the image you need. - 4.
+In the Image Settings dialog box, complete one of the following options. - In the Alt Text field, enter alternative text for the image.
 This text becomes the value of the alt attribute in HTML and is required for your course to be fully accessible.
-For more information, see Use Best Practices for Describing Images. - If your image is a decorative image that does not convey important information, select the This image is decorative only checkbox. - 5. (optional) Specify the width and height of your image.
+For more information, see Use Best Practices for Describing Images. - If your image is a decorative image that does not convey important information, select the This image is decorative (no alt text required) checkbox. - 5. (optional) Specify the width and height of your image.
 For more information, see Change the Image Size. - 6.
-Select Insert Image. - 7.
+Select Save. - 7.
 Save the Text component and test the image.